omaghsoudi/Cuff_Impedance_Measurement/README.md

 It can measure the impedance of electrical cuffs and electrodes and fit the measured data to simplified Randles model.

-Please check the follwoing paper for more details:
+Please check the follwoing paper for more details about the parameters, modes for running the code, and fitting method:

 https://doi.org/10.1016/j.jneumeth.2018.06.020